NourNafea/ASP.NET_MacOs/Readme.md

 ###### Actually that's the best IDE to develop .NET application on MacOs (Apple silicon).
 However a lot of things that are easily accomplished in Visual Studio take a few more steps to initially setup in Rider.
 Entity Framework is one of them.
 Hopefully this will help someone else set it up or me when I need to do this again for my next project and forget 😁
 ###### First Go download the full version of Rider from [jetbrains.com](https://www.jetbrains.com/dotnet)
 ###### Then you may install The UI for EntityFramework Core from [plugins.jetbrains](https://plugins.jetbrains.com/plugin/18147-entity-framework-core-ui)
+### Install SQL Server in Mac M1
+#### Step 1
+###### We must utilize Docker because MacOS does not provide native support for Microsoft technology.
+Fortunately, Docker already supports ARM applications, so we can get it from the Docker website.
+`Direct Download Link (Docker)` [Click here](https://desktop.docker.com/mac/stable/arm64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=header)
+#### Step 2
+###### After that go running SQL Query and other DB activities, you’ll need to download an IDE.
+SQL Server Management Studio is the greatest tool for SQL Server to run SQL Query, although it is only supported on Windows OS.
+Microsoft has developed an alternative to SQL Server Management Studio, thanks to their team.
+Azure Data Studio is the tool’s name.
+This tool will be used on our M1-based Mac.
+`Download Azure Data Studio` [Click here](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15#get-azure-data-studio-for-macos)